Welcome at Amerongen Castle!

 On the 3rd Sunday of the month (April-October) there are no tours: you can walk around at your own pace .

-For group reservations send an e-mail to: email@example.com
+For group reservations and tours in English send an e-mail to firstname.lastname@example.org

 |Admission prices (castle and gardens)|